 You’ll get the full 2% cash back whether you pay off purchases immediately, at the due date, or after revolving a balance.
 But we recommend always paying your balance in full every billing period, as this will let you avoid interest on purchases.

 It’s rare to find a flat 2% cash back rate on a credit card.
 A maximum of 1.5% is more common, like the Capital One® Quicksilver® Cash Rewards Credit Card (Review), Chase Freedom Unlimited (Review), or Discover it Miles (Review).
-The 2% back, plus the signup bonus, make this one of the best credit cards for cash back.
+That makes this one of the best credit cards for flat-rate cash back.

 This is a very simple rewards program.
 If you don’t want to worry about figuring out which card to use for which purchases, the Double Cash makes it easy to earn decent rewards with no hassle.